MdGolam-Kibria/Spring_boot_CRUD_projectSpringMVC_SpringDataJPAThHibernateMySQLUsingHtmlForm/README.md

 # Spring_boot_CRUD_projectSpringMVC_SpringDataJPAThHibernateMySQLUsingHtmlForm
-This is Spring_boot_CRUD_project Spring MVC, Spring Data JPA, ThymeLeaf, Hibernate, MySQL   using html form.
+This is Spring_boot_CRUD_project Spring MVC, Spring Data JPA, ThymeLeaf, Hibernate, MySQL using html,css and bootstrap 4.

 ### Features of the project : =